 Step 1: Verify Java

-Java is the essential necessity for introducing ElasticSearch.
-So verify you have Java introduced on your framework.
+Java is an essential necessity for introducing ElasticSearch.
+To verify you have Java introduced on your framework.

 # java -version